 Training properly will be the biggest challenge in preparing for a bouldering competition.
-It's hard to force yourself to do boring training workouts when all you want to do during a climbing session is project with your friends.
+It's hard to force yourself to do boring training workouts when you only want to do a project with your friends during a climbing session.
 But pre-competition training is critical.

 A few weeks out from the competition

-First is the training you will do a few weeks (or a few months) out from the competition date.
+First is the training you will do a few weeks (or a few months) from the competition date.
 This training is when you will build strength and endurance on the wall.
-Most bouldering competitions will be in some kind of redpoint format.
-Each category will have specific boulders, and each competitor will have about three hours to climb the most difficult boulders they can.
+Most bouldering competitions will be in some redpoint format.
+Each category will have specific boulders, and each competitor will have about three hours to climb the most difficult boulders possible.
 Each competitor's most difficult five or so boulders will be recorded.
 Since 3 hours is a long time to climb at your limit, power endurance will be essential.
-Performing about two power endurance workouts every week leading up to the competition (except the week of) will boost your power endurance so that you can climb hard for the entire duration of the competition.
+Performing about two power endurance workouts every week leading up to the competition (except the week of) will boost your power endurance so you can climb hard for the entire match.

 Try performing your favorite power endurance exercise 2x per week for four weeks leading up to the competition.
 4x4s, circuits, rapid fires, no wrong answers!